Mr. Monk and the Three Pies: Plot

 Adrian explains that while van Ranken was disposing of his wife's corpse, a woman arrived to collect the pies.
 Van Ranken realized that one of the shell casings from his gun was nowhere to be found, believing it landed in one of the pies.
 This convinces Stottlemeyer to search the third pie, but nothing is found inside it.
 Later, over dinner with Ambrose, Adrian berates him for not calling after Trudy died, and Ambrose, taken aback, says the reason he did not call was because he felt guilty: Trudy was running an errand to get cough medicine for him when she was killed, and he blames himself.
 He breaks down crying, and Adrian, shocked, tells him it was not his fault and embraces him.

-Later, Adrian and van Ranken each reenact the murder, realizing that the shell casing is in the bag of flour in Ambrose's house.
+Later, Adrian and van Ranken each separately reenact the murder, simultaneously realizing that the shell casing is in the bag of flour in Ambrose's house.
 Adrian and Sharona race to Tewkesbury, realizing that Ambrose is in danger.
 Van Ranken tries to get the flour back, but Ambrose sees through his ruse.
 He locks the door, so van Ranken sets the house on fire.
 While Sharona calls the fire department, Adrian rushes inside and pulls Ambrose to safety.
 Meanwhile, Stottlemeyer and Lieutenant Disher (Jason Gray-Stanford) arrest van Ranken; they just found Rita's body, and the "Rita van Ranken" who flew to Argentina is actually his girlfriend.
 Ambrose gives Stottlemeyer the last shell casing, having found it in the flour, and the reconciled brothers visit Trudy's grave.